percula/planter_blog/content/posts/is-this-my-plant-a-guide-to-identifying-what-s-a-weed-and-what-s-a-seedling.md

 ### Is this a Plant I Grew?

-The one nearly foolproof method of knowing if the little plant in your garden is a seedling or a weedling is to grow a small quantity of seeds in a separate container to see what the seedling should look like [\[4\]](https://www.growveg.com/guides/6-ways-to-tell-seedlings-from-weedlings/).
+The one nearly foolproof method of knowing if the little plant in your garden is a seedling or a weed is to grow a small quantity of seeds in a separate container to see what the seedling should look like [\[4\]](https://www.growveg.com/guides/6-ways-to-tell-seedlings-from-weedlings/).
 Compare it to the seedlings in your garden, and weed out the rest.
 Another good habit is to use markers where you plant your seeds to know at least an approximate location of where they are [\[4\]](https://www.growveg.com/guides/6-ways-to-tell-seedlings-from-weedlings/).
 Additionally, cotyledons, or the first leaves to grow on a seedling, can be confusing to identify, as they often don’t look like the adult leaves on the plant [\[2\]](https://www.gardeningknowhow.com/garden-how-to/propagation/seeds/how-to-tell-seedlings-from-weeds.htm).
 This means that waiting for plants to develop their true leaves can make them much more recognizable, and thus you’ll be less likely to confuse them for weeds.
 It may take a few weeks for plants to develop true leaves [\[5\]](https://www.almanac.com/content/vegetable-seedling-pictures-and-identification).
 Below are pictures of a sunflower cotyledon and an older sunflower seedling; notice how its true leaves appear much more recognizable than the young leaves.
 This just emphasizes the importance of avoiding weeding plants that are young, because they could be your plant, just at a very immature stage.

 ![sunflower seedling](/uploads/sunflowerseedlingblog.jpg "Sunflower Seedling")
 ![sunflower big seedling](/uploads/sunflowerblog.jpg "Sunflower Big Seedling")